borntofrappe/game-development/Games/Box2D Demos/README.md

 Most folders describe a specific concept of Box2D, and are inspired by [a playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy4FyZtCHsZc_K0BrXzxfE) from [TheCodingTrain Youtube channel](https://www.youtube.com/c/TheCodingTrain), and are detailed in the sections which follow.

 Beyond these demos, the idea is to develop more complex experiences with the semblance of a game.
-Consider `Hillside ride` and `Launch lever`.
+Consider `Hillside ride` and `Bowling lane`.

 ## Dynamic particles